mickeytheq/hades/docs/index.md

 # Features

 - Performance - Hades performance is approximately 5-10 times faster than the existing AHLCG plugin.
 See [performance](feature/performance.md) for more details
-- Card combinations - Hades supports (almost) any combination of card front and backs.
+- Card combinations - Hades supports (almost) any combination of card front and backs of the available [card faces](feature/cardfaces.md).
 See [creating a new card](ui/newcard.md)
 - Arno Pro enforced - The preferred font for AHLCG cards is Arno Pro which is required.
 See [font setup](ui/fontsetup.md)
 - Simplified card types - The card types have been simplified.
 For example Story Assets are just an Asset.
-More information on [card types](feature/cardtypes.md)
+More information on [card faces](feature/cardfaces.md)
 - Project settings - A centralised place to specify (project configuration)[ui/projectconfiguration.md] such as encounter sets and collections instead of the current options of global and per-card
 - Migration from the existing AHLCG plugin - Easy [migration](migration/ahlcgplugin.md) of projects built using the existing plugin to Hades
 - Supported by Zoop - Allowing the existing key functions of Zoop such as TTS export, print and play and arkham.build